-Right now the biggest lessons we can teach is how to just breath and take care of ourselves and others in this time of crisis and need.
+Right now the biggest lessons we can teach is how to just breathe and take care of ourselves and others in this time of crisis and need.

 Remember we’re all in this together and we’re here to help!
 We’ll be sharing resources to help you too as the days and weeks go on.
 We got this!